UBMI-IFC/ai_biology_mining/README.md

-# Growth of Artificial Inteligence in biology 🔬
+# Growth of Artificial Inteligence in biology through text mining 🔬

 ## **Wordcloud**